 Norient is proud to present a new series of cutting-edge concerts and audiovisual performances.
 In collaboration with the Rewire festival (Den Haag, the Netherlands) and Schauspielhaus Zürich Norient presents exciting acts of today's pop music on the theater stage in Zurich, Switzerland.
-In the first edition on April 21, 2018, the experimental sound worlds of Ben Frost will collide with the dark avant-garde pop of Jenny Hval.
-A second event will be held on June 9.
-More acts to be announced soon.
+In the first edition on April 21, 2018, the experimental sound worlds of Ben Frost have collided with the dark avant-garde pop of Jenny Hval.
+In the second edition on June 9, 2018, the spiritual vocal collages of Aïsha Devi meet a «black out» show in total darkness by electronic and ambient producer Tim Hecker.
 Buy tickets here.

 > Read a text by Adam Harper about the concept of Sonic Fiction: «Sound Creates Reality»

 20h: Aïsha Devi

 In the first part of the evening Swiss-based Aïsha Devi will present her new a/v show in collaboration with French visual artist Emile Barret and in support of her brand new debut album DNA Feelings (Houndstooth 2018).
 In her spiritual music she mines her Nepalese-Tibetan heritage, her live shows are transcendent experiences.
 Whether they are guttural or soprano, Devi’s warped pop mantras instruct us to find the unseen through a tense, visceral musical landscape that is often gnarled and industrial as it is danceable.
 Follow Aïsha Devi on Bandcamp, Facebook, Instagram, SoundCloud, or Twitter.